Dake-666/LiHangqi/_pages/about.md

 [[Paper]](https://aclanthology.org/2024.emnlp-main.163/)

--  We curated the *PhiloCorpus-ZH*, a collection of ancient Chinese manuscripts, together with *PhiloBenchmark*, which includes 9 unique tasks to assess the perfor mance of ancient Chinese LLMs specialized for manuscript discoveries.
+- *PhiloCorpus-ZH*, a collection of ancient Chinese manuscripts; and *PhiloBenchmark* including 9 tasks to assess the performance of ancient Chinese LLMs for manuscript discoveries.
-- We introduce PhiloCoP, a framework that adheres to chain-of-thoughts for philologists, progressively navigating vocabulary and grammatical phenomena in classical Chinese.
-- *PhiloGPT* has been applied to specialized tasks tailored for Dunhuang scholars, including the restoration and distinction of manuscripts.
+- *PhiloCoP*, a framework that adheres to chain-of-thoughts for philologists navigating vocabulary and grammatical phenomena in classical Chinese. *PhiloGPT* has been applied to tasks including the restoration and distinction of Dunhuang manuscripts.
 </div>
 </div>